 - Blood component production and modification

-- Hematopoietic progenitor cell processing and cellular therapy manufacturing
+- Hematopoietic progenitor cell processing

 - Therapeutic and donor apheresis

 - Allogeneic and autologous adult and pediatric stem cell collection